 The Car Connection Tesla Model X Overview

-The all-electric utility vehicle doesn’t stand out in profile quite the way it did when the form was essentially locked in, back in 2012.
-Its front-end design is the new Tesla face, with a flat panel replaced a simulated grille, and its tall proportions don’t have the inherent voluptuousness of the Model S. But watch from the front or rear as the owner opens the rear passenger doors, and you’ll see why the Model X is guaranteed to turn heads in the parking lot: its gullwing-style "falcon" doors arch outward and upward, to allow a surprisingly open area through which to access the back seats.
+The all-electric utility vehicle hasn't changed much, and it doesn’t stand out in profile quite the way it did when the form was essentially locked in, back in 2012.
+Its front-end design uses a flat panel rather than a simulated grille, and its tall proportions don’t have the inherent voluptuousness of the Model S. But watch from the front or rear as the owner opens the rear passenger doors, and you’ll see why the Model X is guaranteed to turn heads in the parking lot: its gullwing-style "falcon" doors arch outward and upward, to allow a surprisingly open area through which to access the back seats.

 From inside, the Model X feels and drives like a Model S with a higher seating position.
 It's more open and airy, due to a steeply sloped panoramic windshield that's one of the largest in any production vehicle, extending up over the front-seat area.
 While the third-row seats fold flat when not in use, the second row only slides forward to rest against the backs of the front seats.
 They do give better adult-size contouring than most utility-vehicle seats.
 Six- and seven-passenger layouts are available, with the former eliminating the middle second-row seat, giving more pass-through space and better rearward vision.

 From either a practical or performance angle, the Model X is impressive.
-All-wheel drive is standard, and it can reach 60 mph in as little as 2.9 seconds, when the high-performance P100D model is optioned with the appropriately named Ludicrous Mode.
-Three battery capacities are offered, 75, 90 and 100 kilowatt-hours, with the performance option offered only on the larger battery.
-Ranges vary from 238 to 289 miles, and Supercharger fast-charging capability provides up to 80 percent of total charge in 30 to 40 minutes.
+All-wheel drive is standard, and it can reach 60 mph as fast as 2.6 seconds, when the high-performance P100D model is optioned with the appropriately named Ludicrous Mode.
+Over the year, three battery capacities have been offered, 75, 90 and 100 kilowatt-hours, with the 90-kwh option withdrawn during 2017.
+The performance option is offered only with the largest battery.
+Supercharger fast-charging capability provides up to 80 percent of total charge in 30 to 40 minutes.
 All models have separate electric motors for the front and rear wheels.

 As in the Model S sedan, the Model X has its battery mounted low and flush with the floor, keeping its center of mass extremely low.
 That give its stability and general handling prowess that’s superior to just about any other SUV.
 There’s a multi-mode air suspension, and ground clearance is higher for the Model X, which should make it a better pick for those in climates with occasionally deep snowfall.

-While neither the NHTSA nor the IIHS has issued safety ratings for the Model X, Tesla says it achieves perfect five-star results in all categories of federal NCAP crash-testing.
-A HEPA filter includes activated carbon filtration, removing pollen, bacteria, viruses, and pollution in general from the air.
-Collision avoidance systems in the Model X use a multitude of sensors, with camera, radar, and sonar hardware all providing input to automatic crash braking, blind-spot alert, and lane-departure warning systems.
+While the IIHS has not issued safety ratings for the Model X, the NHTSA gives it uniform five-star ratings both overall and for every individual test.
+An optional HEPA filter includes activated carbon filtration, removing pollen, bacteria, viruses, and pollution from the air.
+Collision avoidance systems in the Model X use a multitude of sensors, with camera, radar, and sonar hardware all providing input to automatic emergency braking, blind-spot monitors, and lane-departure warning systems.